Mutsu Kokubun-niji: History

-The Shoku Nihongi records that in 741, as the country recovered from amajor smallpox epidemic, Emperor Shōmu ordered that a monastery and convent be established in every province, the kokubunji (国分寺).
+The Shoku Nihongi records that in 741, as the country recovered from a major smallpox epidemic, Emperor Shōmu ordered that a monastery and convent be established in every province, the kokubunji (国分寺).

 In the late Nara period, after the establishment of a centralized government under the Ritsuryō system, the imperial court sent a number of military expeditions to what is now the Tōhoku region of northern Japan to bring the local Emishi tribes under its control.
 After the establishment of Taga Castle, Yamato forces gradually pushed into the hinterland of what is now Miyagi Prefecture, establishing several fortified settlements along with several large-scale Buddhist temples.
 The Mutsu Kokubun-niji was located approximately 700 meter east of the Mutsu Kokubun-ji and 10 kilometers from Taga Castle.

 The temple claims that it was originally of the Tendai sect, and that it was destroyed in perhaps the Kamakura period, and was restored during the late Muromachi period as a monastery by the chieftain of the Kokubunji clan, a local warlord who ruled the area where the provincial temples were once located.
 It converted to Sōtō sect in 1570.
 The temple was destroyed and rebuilt on several occasions, and most of its written records have been lost; however, it enjoyed the patronage of the ruling Date clan of Sendai Domain during the Edo period.